Ibrahim-a-alturki/Portfolio/powerbi-projects/restaurant-analysis/README.md

 # 📊 Restaurant Sales & Operations Dashboard

 ## 📌 Executive Brief & Data Source
-This Power BI repository presents an operational and sales performance evaluation based on an **authentic, real-world restaurant dataset sourced from Kaggle**.
+This Power BI repository presents an operational and sales performance evaluation built using a **real-world restaurant dataset sourced directly from Kaggle**.

-> 💡 **Branding & Data Disclaimer:**
+> 💡 **Data Source & Branding Disclaimer:**
+> * **Data Source:** The raw data used in this project was retrieved from **Kaggle**.
-> The brand identity **"Black Wolf Industries"** is a fictional placeholder created for dashboard design and visual hierarchy purposes.
-While the branding is conceptual, the underlying transactional data, metrics, and operational performance represent real restaurant activity.
+> * **Branding:** The brand identity **"Black Wolf Industries"** is a fictional name and logo added during the dashboard development process for visual hierarchy and UI design purposes.
+While the branding is conceptual, all underlying transactional numbers, metrics, and dates reflect the original Kaggle dataset.

 The report analyzes a two-month operational window (**November and December**) across five European city locations managed by dedicated regional managers, evaluating **$800,957.50** in total revenue across **254 recorded batch transactions**.